 --

 Double brokering is a fraudulent practice in the auto transport industry (and overall in the logistics industry) where a company listed on the dispatch boards accepts a load from a legitimate broker and then re-brokers (or subcontracts) it to another carrier without the original broker and customer's knowledge or consent.
-In the worst cases, this leads to unpaid carriers and/or higher prices than agreed at delivery for you, even damage that cannot be claimed.
+In the most cases, this leads to unpaid carriers and/or higher prices than agreed at delivery for you, even damage that cannot be claimed.
+It's now used to steal high end luxury vehicles.

-A legitimate broker assigns a car to a carrier that by all things considered, are legitimate.
-Legitimate company, legitimate insurance, even broker reviews look good.
-So when the broker does their homework, all looks like it's in good standing.
-Broker nominates this carrier as the best fit for their customer.
-But they are wrong.
+A carrier account and another broker account is what is used for this scam to work.
+A legitimate broker gets a new booking.
+They list the vehicle on the national dispatch boards.
+As normal, broker assigns a car to a carrier that by all things considered, are legitimate.
+So if the broker does their homework, all looks like it's in good standing.
+Broker unknowingly nominates fraudulent carrier as the best fit for their customer.
+But they are obviously wrong.

 There are 2 methods for how this takes place.

-As mentioned, for this to work, another broker company needs to exist as carriers are not allowed to list cars as brokers unless they have both licensees.
+For this to work, another broker company needs to exist as carriers are not allowed to list cars.

 In the most advanced cases, this even involves identity theft of an individual.
 The con artist will open a new broker company with stolen personal information.
 They will put up the bond and even pay the license fee under the unknowing victim's name.